Scorpio Nights

-Scorpio Nights is a 1985 Philippine erotic thriller film directed by Peque Gallaga for Regal Films.
-It was written by T.E.
-Pagaspas and Romel Bernardino and screenplay by Rosauro "Uro" dela Cruz.
+Scorpio Nights is a 1985 Philippine erotic thriller film directed by Peque Gallaga from a screenplay by Rosauro "Uro" Q. Dela Cruz, based on a story concept written by T.E.
+Pagaspas and art director Romel Bernardino.
 It is about a love affair between a young man and a married woman who become entangled in their uncontrollable urge for sex.

+It stars Orestes Ojeda, Anna Marie Gutierrez, and Daniel Fernando in his acting debut while Dwight Gaston, Pen Medina, Angelo Castro Jr., and some of the film's production staff including writer-director Rosauro "Uro" Q. Dela Cruz and art director Rommel Bernardino as the supporting cast and special participation.

-The film was controversial, but played a key role in defining Filipino erotic films of the decade.
-It stars Orestes Ojeda, Anna Marie Gutierrez and Daniel Fernando in his acting debut.
+Produced and released by Regal Films on June 18, 1985, the film was controversial but played a key role in defining Filipino erotic films of the decade.

 Plot

 The film is set in a shabby apartment where Danny resides above the room of a security guard and his wife.
-Every day, the husband goes home, eats his dinner, washes the dishes, goes straight to bed and makes love to his wife.
+Every day, the husband goes home, eats his dinner, washes the dishes, goes straight to bed, and makes love to his wife.
 Danny plays Peeping Tom and every night observes through a hole in his floorboard.
 Unable to control his urges, he goes to the room of the wife where he does the same things that the husband does to her with no resistance.
 The two perform the act repeatedly until they fall in love with each other.
 The husband finds out that his wife is cheating on him, when one day he walks in on them while they are having sex, and shoots them both.
 He then shoots himself while having sex with his dead wife.